 - Mad Science Pinterest board

-Twenty years after Harry Potter came into being, this theme is just as popular as ever.
+Twenty years after Harry Potter came into being, wizarding themed parties are just as popular as ever.
 You can have so much fun with themed activities, such as:

 - Holding a sorting hat ceremony